 The biennium budgets for fiscal years 2013-14 and 2015-16 allocated \$8,000,000 (\$4 million in each year) to create and fund the Virginia Housing Trust Fund.
-The biennium budget for 2017-18 increased this amount to \$11,000,000 (\$5.5 million per year).
+This amount was increased to \$11,000,000 (\$5.5 million per year) for the 2017-18 biennium and further increased to \$18,000,000 for the 2019-20 biennium.
 At least 80 percent of the Fund is to be used for short, medium and long-term loans to reduce the cost of homeownership and rental housing.
 Up to 20 percent of the Fund may be used to provide grants for targeted efforts to reduce homelessness.
 To date, Virginia has invested approximately \$12 million in Housing Trust Fund loan financing to create over 1,000 units of new or rehabilitated affordable housing.
 In addition, over \$2.5 million has been awarded to address homelessness through rapid re-housing, services for permanent supportive housing and pre-development of permanent supportive housing.

-DHCD continues to partner with VHDA, and the Departments of Behavioral Health and Developmental Services, Medical Assistance Services, and Aging and Rehabilitative Services to initiate an intensive community engagement collaborative to increase integrated community based housing with supportive services in the communities with the largest number of individuals impacted by the Department of Justice Settlement Agreement.
+DHCD continues to partner with the Virginia Housing Development Authority, and the Departments of Behavioral Health and Developmental Services, Medical Assistance Services, and Aging and Rehabilitative Services to initiate an intensive community engagement collaborative to increase integrated community based housing with supportive services in the communities with the largest number of individuals impacted by the Department of Justice Settlement Agreement.
 The Housing and Supportive Services initiative is bringing together state partners and numerous local organizations to increase access and availability of integrated and independent housing options for individuals with an intellectual or developmental disability.
 Efforts are being made to break down policy barriers, align and seek new resources, and create local delivery networks.